Create a Cart Promotion

 Step 8: Managing promotion stacking

-- Enabled: If this promotion is applied, no other promotions will be applied to the cart.
+- Enabled: If this promotion is applied, no other promotions will be applied to the same cart.
+The customer receives the benefit of this promotion only, even if other valid promotions exist for the same cart.

-- Disabled: Other applicable promotions can be applied to the cart along with this promotion.
+- Disabled: Other applicable promotions can be applied to the cart alongside this one.
+The customer can benefit from multiple promotions in the same transaction.

 - Select Continue to save the settings.